 Table 6 indicates the factor analysis dimensions for the specific property research priorities.
-From the 28 specific property research topics, nine factors or underlying property dimensions were identified, accounting for 69.9% of the total variation.
+From the 28 topics, nine factors were identified, accounting for 69.9% of the total variation.
 The three main factors were:

 - Changing property environment (26.2%)

 - Diversification in portfolio (8.9%)

 - Specific market dynamics (6.7%),